 - For information regarding available training courses please go to the EHS Course Catalog - BSL2 Laboratory personnel are required to complete Biosafety Training.
 Training is available through My Linc.
 Additional EHS training may be required based on research focus. - U-M laboratory personnel who may reasonably anticipate contact with human blood, blood products, tissues, fluids or OPIM, including human cell lines during the performance of their duties must complete annual Bloodborne Pathogens training.
 Training is available online through My Linc. - Lab personnel must receive lab specific training by the lab director, lab manager or other designee.
-This training should include topics such as; agent specific training, use of equipment, lab experimental procedures, etc. BSL2 Lab Member Training Packet is available to assist with training and documentation. - Lab specific training documentation and SOPs should be reviewed annually. - Laboratory personnel must have prior experience with the agent in use or must be provided with suitable and sufficient information, instruction, and training about working with the agent prior to initiating work. - A training course entitled Working Safely with Viral Vectors is available for new or entry-level laboratory personnel who plan to use viral vectors in vitro or in vivo, and who cannot demonstrate significant previous experience and expertise in the necessary aspects of biosafety and regulatory compliance.
+This training must be documented in detail and should include topics such as; agent specific training, use of equipment, lab experimental procedures, use of rDNA and viral vectors, etc. The BSL2 Lab Member Training Packet or equivalent documentation must be maintained. - Lab specific training documentation and SOPs should be reviewed annually. - Laboratory personnel must have prior experience with the agent in use or must be provided with suitable and sufficient information, instruction, and training about working with the agent prior to initiating work. - A training course entitled Working Safely with Viral Vectors is available for new or entry-level laboratory personnel who plan to use viral vectors in vitro or in vivo.
 The course is provided by the U-M Vector Core Laboratory and is recommended by the IBC and EHS.
 Registration for the course is available through My Linc. - New laboratory personnel must review the U-M Biosafety Manual and associated documents listed in the BSL2 Lab Member Training Packet prior to starting work in the laboratory.